illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 I am Illia Tereshchuk, and this is my demo for Efficy.

-1. Create database tables with following structure:
+As I like "data first" approach, let's define the model.

 COUNTERS
-- Id (int)
-- Value (int)
-- EmployeeId (int)
+[Id]			int
+[Value]			string
+[EmployeeId]	int

 EMPLOYEES
-- Id (int)
-- Name (nvarchar(50))
-- TeamId (int)
+[Id]			int
+[Name]			string
+[TeamId]		int

 TEAMS
-- Id (int)
-- Name (nvarchar(50))
+[Id]			int
+[Name]			string

-Use "SQL Database Server" project to create database tables.
+In Visual Studio, I use "SQL Database Server" project template.
-Deploy this database locally and fill with random test data.

-2. Create data access layer for the database tables.
-Use Entity Framework.
+I design the tables and post-deployment scripts to fill them.
+Then I publish database locally and check it in SQL Explorer.

+Next, I design Data Access Layer, which utilizes Entity Framework.

 All the technical task revolves around REST API.
 For this, I will shorten user stories dead simple.